amarderschrecklicher/Online-Library/README.md

-📚 Online Library
+# 📚 Online Library

-Online Library is a web application designed to simplify library management for both users and staff.
-Users can search, reserve, and borrow books, rate and review them, participate in forum discussions, and even order books online for postal delivery — making the service accessible to users outside the physical library.
+**Online Library** is a web application designed to simplify library management for both users and staff.
+Users can:

+- Search, reserve, and borrow books
+- Rate and review books
+- Participate in forum discussions
+- Order books online for postal delivery

+This makes library services accessible even to users outside the physical location.

+---

-👥 Team Members
+## 👥 Team Members

-Bakir Pljakić
-Amar Tahirović
-Edna Bašić
+- **Bakir Pljakić**
+- **Amar Tahirović**
+- **Edna Bašić**